zuixjs/zuix-html-pwa/README.md

 If you have more questions about how to use this template do not esitate to [file an issue](https://github.com/zuixjs/zuix-html-pwa/issues).

+## Service Worker and Offline mode

+A service worker is also included with this template.
+This is a script (`sw.js`) that runs in the background as a seprate thread from the main page and takes care of providing caching of most resources with a fallback mechanism in presence of network errors.
+This makes the application to launch even if there's no network connection, like with a real mobile app.
+It also provide a configurable `404.html` *"not found"* page and `offline.html` page.
+When publishing a new version of the application the *version number* found at the top of the `sw.js` file **must be increased** in order to clean the cache and correctly update the application files.

 ## Debugging

 To enable verbose debugging information in the browser console, comment out the last line in the `index.js` file as shown below: